liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ![Figure 4.37: Viewing an office document](../../images/05-document-preview.png)

 You can view a multimedia document (audio or video) and play it online.
-If the browser supports HTML5 it will use the native player of the browser.
-Otherwise it will fallback in a Flash player.
+If the browser supports HTML5, it uses the native player of the browser.
+Otherwise it falls back to a Flash player.

 ![Figure 4.38: Playing a video](../../images/05-video-preview.png)

+Document previews are powerful, and help users to more successfully browse the media to find what they're looking for.

 ### Automatic extraction of RAW Metadata

-When adding new documents or viewing existing documents a process is triggered automatically and it extracts all the metadata of the file.
+When adding new documents or viewing existing documents, a process is triggered automatically that extracts the file's metadata.
 The library used by this process is TIKA and it's already included in Liferay out of the box.

 You can see the metadata when viewing the document, in the right side of the window.

 ### Document type restrictions and workflow per folder

 You can force users to add only certain document types to a folder.
-By default, the children folders will inherit the restrictions of the parent folder.
-You can change this behaviour by editing the folder and selecting the allowed document types.
+By default, child folders inherit the restrictions of their parent folder.
+You can change this behavior by editing the folder and selecting the allowed document types.

 ![Figure 4.39: Restrict Marketing folder to use specific document types](../../images/05-document-type-restriction.png)

 If workflow is enabled, you can specify different workflow definitions per folder.
-Even further, you can also specify different workflow definition per document type and per folder.
+Furthermore, you can specify different workflow definition per document type and per folder.
 You can set this by editing the folder.
 Then, the UI will look like this:

 ![Figure 4.40: Restrict Marketing folder to use specific document types and workflow](../../images/05-document-type-workflow-restriction.png)

+The Documents and Media application is a powerful way to manage any type of file your users need to use.

+Next, let's look at how tags work in the portal.

 ## Tags